How do experienced writers write their blog posts?

 Whether you’ve guessed or not, content creators don’t just sit and decide they’ll write something the minute they get a writing assignment.

-A content brief sets the pathway you’ll have to navigate through for your piece of writing.
+A Detailed content brief sets the pathway you’ll have to navigate through for your piece of writing.

 Whether or not you’ve already heard of it, read along because this guide is your first step to boosting your Search Engine Optimization (SEO) and amassing organic traffic.